dankuck/vue-easeljs/README-draft.md

     width="400"
 />

 Bingo.
-By adding `align="center-center"` Gary's center is now at x=200, y=150.
+By adding `align="center-center"` Gary's *center* is now at the x-y coordinates.

 When we added `framerate` to the `easel-sprite-sheet` Gary got a little more mellow.

-But humans were not meant to live in a vacuum.
+But even mellow humans were not meant to live in a vacuum.
 Gary needs a place to visit.

 ```
 // Gary.vue